Search SharePoint 2013 Office 365

 What is a managed property in SharePoint?

-A managed property is a searchable, queryable, or refinable metadata attribute in the SharePoint search index.
-Crawled properties (raw metadata from documents) are mapped to managed properties to make custom metadata available in search queries, refinement filters, and API results.
+A managed property is a metadata attribute in the SharePoint search index.
+It can be searchable, queryable, or refinable.
+Crawled properties, which are raw metadata from documents, are mapped to managed properties.
+This mapping makes custom metadata available in search queries, refinement filters, and API results.

 Does SharePoint search support Copilot?

 Yes.
-Microsoft 365 Copilot uses the SharePoint search index for its grounding responses.
-If your SharePoint content has poor metadata, stale files, or broken sensitivity labels, Copilot will surface low-quality answers.
-Content governance before Copilot deployment is essential.
+Microsoft 365 Copilot relies on the SharePoint search index for its responses.
+If your SharePoint content has:

 Schedule a consultation